 Figure 1.
 Dataset description and visualization.
-(A) The dataset of 12 patients was divided for training (including validation), testing, and segmentation purposes.
-The blue numbers indicate the number of patients associated with the adjacent subset. ~175 200x100 B-frame slices were sparsely selected from each sample.
+(A) The dataset of 10 patients were divided for training (including validation), testing, and segmentation purposes.
+The blue numbers on the boxes indicate the number of patients used in each set.
+In order to assess intra and inter-patient accuracy, the testing dataset is comprised of two patients from the training set and two entirely new patients.
+Note that these samples from the training set patients were taken from different brain regions. ~175 200x100 B-frame slices were sparsely selected from each sample.
 (B) Differences between cancer and non-cancer classes are visible in representative training examples.
 All B-frame slices have a corresponding 100x100 grey level co-occurrence matrix (GLCM) texture.
 Separate networks are trained on slices and textures and then connected via ensemble learning.

 In the next section, the full data processing pipeline is described, including the dataset characteristics, sparse-sampling and texture extraction methods, and ensemble learning architecture.
 In the third section, the results obtained using our ensemble model is reported in comparison to its two subnetworks standalone and the network behavior is explained with gradient class activation maps (grad-CAM).
 In the last section, issues are discussed, and promising directions of related research are identified.